L3MON4D3/LuaSnip/DOC.md

 Instead of adding all snippets via `add_snippets`, it's possible to store them in separate files and load all of those.
-The file-structure here is exactly the supported snipmate-structure, eg.
+The file-structure here is exactly the supported snipmate-structure, e.g.
 `<ft>.lua` or `<ft>/*.lua` to add snippets for the filetype `<ft>`.
 The files need to return two lists of snippets (either may be `nil`).
 The snippets in the first are regular snippets for `<ft>`, the ones in the